-Keyboard shortcut Behavior

-Down Arrow or Up Arrow Shows the calendar grid and moves the focus into the expanded grid.
+Keyboard shortcut Behavior Down Arrow or Up Arrow Shows the calendar grid and moves the focus into the expanded grid.
 Esc Close the grid.

-Keyboard shortcut Behavior Tab In Set the focus to the input.
+Tab In Set the focus to the input.
 If hints, title or messages exist in a note window, pop up the note window.